tobiv/smartervote/README.md

 Copyright and license
 -------
-Code and documentation copyright 2016 Patrick Recher.
+Code and documentation copyright 2016 Patrick Recher and Tobias Vogler.
 Code released under the GPLv3 license.